 "Local Water Utility" means a non-profit water supply corporation, a general law or home-rule city, a special utility district, a municipal utility district or as defined as a "retail public utility" under Section 13.002, Texas Water Code or 16 Tex.
 Admin.
-Code 24.3(31), whose defined service area, or a portion thereof, lies within the boundaries of the District.
+Code 24.3(31), which provides potable water service or sewer service or both, for compensation and whose defined service area, or a portion thereof, lies within the boundaries of the District.
+[Amended April 11, 2023] [Amended October , 2024]